 The York Road Project has enthusiastic support from Muizenberg City Councillor Aimee Kuhl: “Yes, love the idea … would love to help you guys make it happen.”

 The Muizenberg Historical Conservation Society: “It would make a delightful addition to the village and a great venue for cultural events.”
 The False Bay Tourism and Business Association and Get South Gallery also offer support.

-The largest landlord in the area has dismissed the Project and refused to meet or even discuss it.
+In fact,, the most powerful landlord in the area has dismissed the Project and refuses to meet or even discuss it.

 The Proposal is collecting positive responses on the Muizenberg website.